 2) Why feel guilty when illness is not our fault?

-Some things to not feel guilty about:
+More things to not feel guilty about with chronic illness

 - Exercise: My RA Fit Kit – Rheumatoid Arthritis Exercise, Part 4

 - Companionship: You’re Not Lost and Michael Bublé Video

 - Admitting you can’t: The “Can’t” Question with Rheumatoid Arthritis

 - Your personal treatment decisions: Rheumatoid Arthritis Treatment Decisions